Think about all of the hard work you put into creating your content. Don’t let all of that hard work go to waste.

 When you’re doing this, you want to make sure that you’re finding link roundups that are active.
 Otherwise, you could be wasting your time pitching to sites that are no longer doing roundups.

-So click on the “tools” button and narrow the results to “past month.”
-Here’s an example of what this looks like when I searched for link roundups related to marketing.
+So click on the Tools button and narrow the results to Past month.
+Here’s an example of what this looks like when searching for link roundups related to marketing.

 Look at the dates of the top results.
 All of these are recent link roundups in the marketing industry.

 Each one of these websites can be added to the spreadsheet.